 During chapel we sing, pray, and hear a story from the Bible.
 Each chapel is centered on a theme based on the Bible story of the week.
 Over the course of the year we cover key Bible stories from the Jesus Storybook Bible.
 The songs and the prayer time all relate to the theme of the day.

-The next time you come to pick up or drop off your child, plan to stay during chapel, it’s a great way to connect with the school.
+The next time you come to pick up your child, plan to stay during chapel, it’s a great way to connect with the school.